Install Windows 11 without TPM

 What is a TPM?

 A TPM is a security module which is typically located on the motherboard.
-A TPM stores user data, biometric data for e.g. windows hello or other cryptographic keys.
+A TPM stores user data, biometric data for e.g. Windows Hello or other cryptographic keys.
 The TPM can also act as a processor for creating hardware-based hashes.
 It is almost impossible for attackers to access the data in the TPM.

-• open a cmd and enter tpm.msc
+• Open a cmd and enter tpm.msc

-To get more information about the TPM open a powershell window as administrator and type get-tpm
+To get more information about the TPM, open a PowerShell window as administrator and type get-tpm

-To find out the TPM version run the following command in an administrative cmd:
+To find out the TPM version, run the following command in an administrative cmd:

 wmic /namespace:\\root\cimv2\security\microsofttpm path win32_tpm get /value

-You will see the version at SpecVersion=”
+You will see the version next to SpecVersion=

-• Plug in the bootstick and start the installation
+• Plug in the boot stick and start the installation

 • Select the language and click start installation

-• Press Shift + F10 to open a CMD and
+• Press Shift + F10 to open a CMD

 • Type regedit